pedroborges13/TinyApocalypse-2026-WIP/README.md

 To optimize performance, and ensure a decoupled architecture, I utilized ScriptableObjects.
 This approach allows for a Data-Driven workflow, where gameplay parameters are separated from the logic, making the project scalable.
 - [EntityStats](Assets/Scripts/ScriptableObjects/EntityStatsData.cs) - Acts as a template for all living entities (Player and Enemies).
 It centralizes attributes like Max HP, Move Speed, and Base Damage, enabling rapid difficulty tuning without modifying prefabs.
 - [WeaponData](Assets/Scripts/ScriptableObjects/WeaponData.cs) - Defines unique behaviors for the arsenal, including damage, fire rate, knockback force, projectile speed, price, fire sound, magazine size, projetile behaviour and reload timings.
-- [BuildingData](Assets/Scripts/ScriptableObjects/BuildingData.cs) - Handles the properties of various traps and barricades, such as construction costs, prefabs and preview prefabs.
+- [PlaceableItemData](Assets/Scripts/ScriptableObjects/PlaceableItemData.cs) - An abstract base ScriptableObject that acts as a template for anything the player can buy and build (like barricades, traps, and towers).
+It stores data such as item names, shop prices, the actual game prefab, a transparent preview model used during placement.
+- [Tower Data](Assets/Scripts/ScriptableObjects/TowerData.cs) - A ScriptableObject that inherits from "[PlaceableItemData](Assets/Scripts/ScriptableObjects/PlaceableItemData.cs)", centralising stats like damage and knockback force, projectile speed, fire rate and sound effects.
 - [SoundLibrary](Assets/Scripts/ScriptableObjects/SoundLibraryData.cs) - A central place to organize all game sounds.
 It uses a list of Enums to find and play specific sound effects quickly.
 When the game starts, it converts the list into a Dictionary.
 This makes finding sounds much faster, ensuring the game doesn't lag during combat.
 - [SoundEffectData](Assets/Scripts/ScriptableObjects/SoundEffectData.cs) - Encapsulates individual audio logic, supporting multiple audio clips for the same action.
 It features built-in randomized pitch and volume modulation, ensuring that repetitive sounds (like weapon fire or zombie moans) remain organic and less fatiguing for the player.